 - Call us if you have questions or need advice.
-Your Frontier veterinarian and family are here for you 7 days a week to help you make decisions (we are closed on New Year’s Day, Easter, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas).
+Your Frontier veterinarian and family are here for you 7 days a week to help you make decisions (we are closed on New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas).

 We value our patients as family, so please don’t hesitate to call if any questions – even if your pet is not under our direct care!